p3ta00/ligolo-uwu/README.md

 All-in-One Ligolo Manager with direct upload method.
 This tool is built of NXC, ensure to have it working prior to use.

+May need to ran as sudo depending on user permissions

 ## Quick Start

 ```bash